PIS4R/PIS4R/README.md

 - 👋 Hi, I’m @PIS4R
-- 👀 I’m interested in coding, math, economics, sailing, and soft skills
+- 👀 I’m interested in coding, math, economics, and sailing.
-- 🌱 I’m currently learning C language, Java, mssql, some Python🐍
 - 📫 How to reach me?
 Just send dm on ig @pisarsky_m or email via michalpisarski12@gmail.com

 <!---